 This too is fodder for another article.

-So, “Trust” is the ability to suspend one’s natural concerns about the potential for making mistakes or failing and requires a set of learned behaviors (thoughts and actions) that keeps
+So, being able to trust your swing is the ability to suspend one’s natural concerns about the potential for making mistakes or failing and requires a set of learned behaviors (thoughts and actions) that keeps

 your mind focused on the task at hand (Target Orientation) so that you don’t think about your mechanics, the outcome of the shot, or the consequences of making a mistake or failing.